March 12, 2015

 You should use Twitter for your small business marketing if you have industry information to add to trending topics by sharing statistics, quick tips, news stories and contests.
 Some of the most popular topics to Tweet about include finance, news, science and sports.

 Pinterest and Instagram

-LinkedIn is a B2B (business-to-business) platform where small businesses can post industry-related information, employment opportunities and most importantly, connect and network with other businesses.
+LinkedIn is a B2B (business-to-business) platform where small businesses can post industry-related information, employment opportunities and, most importantly, connect and network with other businesses.
 You can join groups, follow influencers and participate in communities for opportunities to converse.
-Another unique feature includes getting reviews and recommendations from customers or other businesses so your LinkedIn presence gains credibility and develops a great brand reputation.
+Another unique feature includes getting reviews and recommendations from customers or other businesses so your LinkedIn presence gains credibility and develops an excellent brand reputation.
 I recommend that all small businesses leverage this platform.